Regularity of deficiency modules through spectral sequences: Preliminaries on some spectral sequences

+It is easy to check that this collection of cochain complexes of graded $A$--modules yields the following cochain complex of direct systems of graded $A$--modules:

-In other words, we use the homological Roos complex in order to produce the bicomplex the reader will easily note that we put a minus in the index $i$ because we want to work with a bicomplex located in the second quadrant.
+Now, by applying the homological Roos complex \cite[\S 3.1]{AlvarezBoixZarzuelaspectralsequences} for computing the left derived functors of the colimit, we end up with the bicomplex $\roos^{-i}(\mathcal{T}(V,I^j))$, where the reader will easily note that we put a minus in the index $i$ because we want to work with a bicomplex located in the second quadrant.

-Moreover, we have to stress that the horizontal differentials are the ones of the homological Roos complex and the vertical ones are the induced by the projective resolution of $V$; so, the bicomplex $\roos^{-i} \left(\mathcal{T}\left(F_j\right)\right)$ produces two spectral sequences; namely, the ones provided respectively by the first and the second filtration of the previous bicomplex.
+Moreover, we have to stress that the vertical differentials are the ones of the homological Roos complex and the horizontal ones are the induced by our above resolution of $C$; so, the bicomplex $\roos_i (\mathcal{T}(V,I^j))$ produces two spectral sequences; namely, the ones provided respectively by the first and the second filtration of the previous bicomplex.
 In this way, the first thing one should ensure is that both spectral sequences converge and calculate their common abutment.